benhowell/benhowell.github.com/_drafts/multithreaded-javascript-using-nashorn.md

 <br/>
 <br/>

 Righto, let's get underway and write our first threaded object called "Sleeper".
-Sleepers only task is to provide an interruptable sleep routine.
+As the name suggests, Sleeper sleeps, however it provides us the added functionality of being interruptable (i.e. we can wake Sleeper when it is sleeping).

 **sleep.js**
 {% highlight javascript linenos=table %}